 - June 2009, ‘Whistler’s One-Man Exhibitions and His Use of Double Coding’, Reading Images: Frames and Frameworks, Summer Symposium, Association of Art Historians, University of Bristol

 - February 2009, ‘Charles Darwin, Contingent Form and Whistler’s Nocturnes’, Natural Dialogues: Art, Science, & Material Culture, Graduate Student Symposium, Yale Center for British Art

-- Business Consultant advising banks and building societies on IT security, processes and regulations.
+- Independent consultant advising banks and building societies on IT security, processes and regulations.
 I worked for Harrods Bank, Chesham Building Society and other organisations.

 - PhD, History of Art, University of Bristol, 2013

 - PhD, Computer Science, Queen Mary College, University of London, 1976

 - MSc, Computer Science, Birkbeck College, University of London, 1972

 - MA, Courtauld Institute, University of London, 2008